department-of-veterans-affairs/vets-website/src/applications/lgy/coe/status/README.md

 ## Mocking the `/coe/` endpoint in vets-api
 When developing locally, vets-api is generally not set up to access the COE status from the upstream data service LGY.

-### COE Status

-To mock the COE status we need to go to the controller at `app/controllers/v0/coe_controller.rb` and replace this code -
+To mock the COE app we need to go to the controller at `app/controllers/v0/coe_controller.rb` and replace this code -

 ```ruby
  # def status